rgilks/geno-1/docs/SPEC.md

 This project is an **interactive generative music visualizer** built with Rust, WebAssembly (Wasm), and WebGPU.
 It produces evolving musical sequences (melodies and harmonies generated algorithmically) and visualizes them in a 3D scene in real-time.
 The system supports **polyphonic** audio (multiple simultaneous sound voices) and arranges these sound sources in a virtual 3D space so that users experience spatial audio.
 The 3D visuals react dynamically to the music, providing an immersive audio-visual experience.

 Users can **influence and interact** with the generative music without manually composing it.
 The interface is subtle and minimalistic – a hint overlay shows status and keys; primary controls are embedded in-scene and via keyboard.
-The primary target platform is **desktop web browsers** supporting WebGPU (no WebGL fallback by design), with a desktop-native version using the same Rust/WGPU codebase.
+The primary target platform is **desktop web browsers** supporting WebGPU (no WebGL fallback by design).
 Mobile is not a focus.

 ### Current Capabilities (v1 prototype)